johnbywater/quantdsl/README.md

 Quant DSL
 =========

-[Quant DSL](https://pypi.python.org/pypi/quantdsl) is a domain specific functional programming language for quantitative analytics.
-Quant DSL supports consice declaration and distributed evaluation of stochastic models of derivative financial instruments.
+*Quant DSL* is a domain specific functional programming language for quantitative analytics. *Quant DSL* supports consice declaration and distributed evaluation of stochastic models of derivative financial instruments. *Quant DSL* is written in *Python*, released with the BSD licence, and is [available to download](https://pypi.python.org/pypi/quantdsl) from the Python Package Index.

-A paper defining the [syntax and semantics of Quant DSL expressions](http://www.appropriatesoftware.org/quant/docs/quant-dsl-definition-and-proof.pdf) was published in 2011.
-An implementation was released as part of the *[Quant](https://pypi.python.org/pypi/quant)* Python package.
+A paper defining the [syntax and semantics of *Quant DSL* expressions](http://www.appropriatesoftware.org/quant/docs/quant-dsl-definition-and-proof.pdf) was published in 2011.
+An implementation was released as part of the *[Quant](https://pypi.python.org/pypi/quant)* package.
 More recently, in 2014, the language was expanded to support common elements of functional programming languages, to support the extensions envisaged in Section 6 of the 2011 paper ("*Future Development*").
-Now, functions can define parameterised and recursive fragments of Quant DSL, and use them to generate a single primitive expression that can be very long, interpretted as a model of the computation, stored, assessed, evaluated under different conditions, reused, and so on.
-The original Quant DSL code has been improved and factored into an independent Python package, licensed with the BSD "3 clause" licence.
+Now, functions can define parameterised and recursive fragments of *Quant DSL*, and use them to generate a single primitive expression that can be very long, interpretted as a model of the computation, stored, assessed, evaluated under different conditions, reused, and so on.
+The original *Quant DSL* code has been improved and factored into an independent *Python* package, and relicensed with the BSD licence.

-The Quant DSL continues to be a strict subset of the Python language syntax.
-As an illustative example of a Quant DSL module, please consider the following definition of an American option.
+The *Quant DSL* continues to be a strict subset of the *Python* language syntax.
+As an illustative example of a *Quant DSL* module, please consider the following definition of an American option.
 You can see two user defined functions (*Option* and *American*), and an expression which states the specific terms of the option.
 The terms *Wait*, *Choice*, *TimeDelta*, and *Market* are built-in elements of *Quant DSL*.

 ```python
 def Option(date, strike, underlying, alternative):